umarhassan-mitodl/21A.00-spring-2022/content/pages/commentaries.md

 **Session 17 Commentary paper**

-What kinds of theories of culture can you find on display at the {{% resource_link "7c30a445-b3fa-4509-93f4-ec2f4ef128f9" "Peabody Museum of Archaeology & Ethnology" %}}?
+What kinds of theories of culture can you find on display at the [Peabody Museum of Archaeology & Ethnology](https://peabody.harvard.edu/home)?
 Do you notice any tensions between competing theories?

 **Session 19 Commentary paper**